she24731/far-storm-project/docs/sprints/sprint-4-retrospective.md

 - **Denise** verified production deployment and provided critical QA

 The team's collaborative approach and shared commitment to quality made Sprint 4 a success.
 Ready for final submission!

 ---

+### Environment Setup Reflection

+Staging on Render (https://yale-newcomer-survival-guide-staging.onrender.com/) was used for integration testing and QA.
+Production on Render (https://yale-newcomer-survival-guide.onrender.com/) is used for course traffic and final submission.
+Local development (`python manage.py runserver` at http://127.0.0.1:8000) was used for rapid iteration before pushing to staging.
+This separation helped reduce risk when changing database config, auth, and A/B test behavior.
+Having distinct environments allowed us to verify migrations, test A/B endpoint variants, and validate GA integration safely before promoting changes to production.

+---